DrewNaylor/Retiled/README.md

   - Navigation bar always stays on the physical bottom of the phone, unlike what Android does with its software buttons.
   - Software WP navigation bars rotate the icons to the left or the right when the screen is rotated, but some people might not like that so there needs to be a way to lock them in the vertical rotation.
 - Action Center
+  - Long-pressing the quick action buttons at the top will open the relevant page in Settings, which is something I forgot 8.x lacked.
+(Thanks to TheMobilizer for the suggestion!)
+  - Dismissing notifications
+    - Dismissing a single notification from an app when that app has multiple notifications should only dismiss that one notification.
+(Again thanks to TheMobilizer for suggesting this!)
+    - When an app only has one notification, the line for the app's name and icon gets dragged slightly behind the notification.
+This will allow the 8.1-style notification dismissal effect to partially continue to exist unless the app has multiple notifications.
+    - Dragging an app's notifications with two fingers will dismiss all notifications from that app with the same effect as WP8.1 where the two notifications around the first-selected notification take a bit to slide, then the next two, and so on.
+Pretty sure that gesture dismissed all of them at once in 10, but not having an easy way to dismiss only one app's notifications without sliding over the name and icon row was painful.
+    - Dragging with three fingers will dismiss all notifications, since it could be useful.
   - See `Status bar` for how the Action Center opens in landscape mode.
 - Status bar
   - Status bar always stays on the physical top of the phone, unlike iOS.
 This means the Action Center is opened horizontally when the phone is in landscape mode.